Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/5_RGB_LED.rst

 In this code, the color model will be implemented and RGBLED will change colors along the model.

-Open “Thonny”, click“This computer” -> “D:” -> “Micropython_Codes” -> “05.2_GradientColorLight” and double click “GradientColorLight.py”.
+Open “Thonny”, click“This computer” -> “D:” -> “Micropython_Codes” -> “GradientColorLight” and double click “GradientColorLight.py”.

 GradientColorLight
 -----------------------------------------